PowerShell/PSReadLine/README.md

 ##Installation

-PSReadline builds are available in two places, GitHub and the PowerShell Gallery.
-The most recent builds will be published to the PowerShell Gallery until they are considered stable and then will be published on GitHub.

-To install from the PowerShell Gallery, you will need a recent build of [WMF5](http://go.microsoft.com/fwlink/?LinkId=398175).
-If you have WMF5 already, you can just run `Install-Module PSReadline`.
+There are multiple ways to install PSReadline.

+### Install from PowerShellGallery (preferred)

+You will need PowerShellGet.
+It is included in Windows 10 and [WMF5](http://go.microsoft.com/fwlink/?LinkId=398175).
+If you are using PowerShell V3 or V4, you will need to install [PowerShellGet](https://www.microsoft.com/en-us/download/details.aspx?id=49186).

+After installing PowerShellGet, you can simply run `Install-Module PSReadline`.

+If you are on Windows 10, PSReadline is already installed.
+At this time, you should not use Install-Module or Update-Module because there is not a newer version available for Windows 10.

+### Install from GitHub (deprecated)

+With the preview release of PowerShellGet for PowerShell V3/V4, I am deprecating downloads from GitHub.
+I don't intend to update releases on GitHub, and may remove the release entirely from GitHub at some point.

 To install the build from GitHub, you can install using [PsGet](http://psget.net) (very easy to install), and run `Install-Module PSReadline`.
-Note that Install-Module from PsGet is different than Install-Module with WMF5.
+Note that PsGet and PowerShellGet both have a Install-Module command, but they are very different despite having similar names and commands.
+PowerShellGet is implemented and supported by the PowerShell team at Microsoft, PsGet is a 3rd party tool that was a source of inspiration for PowerShellGet.

-Alternatively, download the file [PSReadline.zip](https://github.com/lzybkr/PSReadLine/releases/download/Latest/PSReadline.zip) and extract the contents into your `C:\Users\[User]\Documents\WindowsPowerShell\modules\PSReadline` folder.
+If you'd rather not use PsGet, you can just download the file [PSReadline.zip](https://github.com/lzybkr/PSReadLine/releases/download/Latest/PSReadline.zip) and extract the contents into your `C:\Users\[User]\Documents\WindowsPowerShell\modules\PSReadline` folder.
 (You may have to create these directories if they don't exist.)

+### Post Installation

-Next edit your profile to import the module.
+Edit your profile to import the module.
+This step is optional with PowerShell V5 and greater.
 There are two common profile files commonly used and the instructions are slightly different for each.

 The file `C:\Users\[User]\Documents\WindowsPowerShell\profile.ps1` is used for all hosts (e.g. the ISE and powershell.exe).
 If you already have this file, then you should add the following: